 Continuous jerky movements in which each movement is sudden and the resulting posture is held for a few seconds.
 This usually affects the head, face or limbs.
 The focus may move from one part of the body to another at random.

-Adverse effects of drug treatments, especially those for Parkinson's disease, epilepsy and schizophrenia, are a common cause of chorea:
+Chorea may be caused by adverse effects of drug treatments, especially medications for Parkinson's disease, epilepsy and schizophrenia.
+Other causes of chorea include: